 ABCB7 (ATP Binding Cassette Subfamily B Member 7) is a Protein Coding gene.
-Diseases associated with ABCB7 include anemia, sideroblastic, with ataxia and x-linked sideroblastic anemia with ataxia.
-Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include ATPase activity and heme transporter activity.
+Diseases associated with ABCB7 include Anemia, Sideroblastic, And Spinocerebellar Ataxia and Sideroblastic Anemia.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and heme transporter activity.
 An important paralog of this gene is ABCB6.

 Could be involved in the transport of heme from the mitochondria to the cytosol.
 Plays a central role in the maturation of cytosolic iron-sulfur (Fe/S) cluster-containing proteins.